Martin-kn/martin-kn/README.md

 ## Hi there 👋, I'm Martin

-I'm currently working as a System Administrator.
+I'm currently working as a Sysadmin/DevOps.

 **My Interest**:
  - Gnu/Linux